ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

-From this, a basic result of [[category theory]], the _[[coherence theorem for monoidal categories|MacLane coherence theorem]]_, guarantees that there is no essential ambiguity re-backeting arbitrary iterations of the binary product topological space construction, as long as the above homeomorphsims are understood.
+From this, a basic result of [[category theory]], the _[[coherence theorem for monoidal categories|MacLane coherence theorem]]_, guarantees that there is no essential ambiguity re-backeting arbitrary iterations of the binary product topological space construction, as long as the above homeomorphisms are understood.

 Accordingly, we may write